sudheermuthyala/KI/ELB/README.md

 ## Elastic Load Balancing
 - ELB it do two major things
-- It will distribute Incomming traffice to 'n' number of instances whic are register
+- It will distribute Incomming traffice to 'n' number of instances whic are register to elb